Mikkeli: Languages

+At least 30 different languages are spoken in Mikkeli.
+The most common foreign languages are Russian (1.4%), Ukrainian (1.1%), Arabic (0.4%) and Estonian (0.3%).

+Immigration

+As of 2024, there were 3,302 persons with a foreign background living in Mikkeli, or 6% of the population.
+The number of residents who were born abroad was 3,234, or 6% of the population.
+The number of persons with foreign citizenship living in Mikkeli was 2,356.
+Most foreign-born citizens came from the former Soviet Union, Russia, Estonia and Thailand.

+The relative share of immigrants in Mikkeli's population is below to the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Urban areas

+In 2023, out of the total population of 51,919; 41,929 people lived in urban areas and 9,524 in sparsely populated areas, while the coordinates of 466 people were unknown.
+The urban population in the municipality was divided between six statistical urban areas as follows:

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 71.4% of the population of Mikkeli.
+Other religious groups accounted for 1.9% of the population.
+26.7% of the population had no religious affiliation.

 Education

-A central campus of South-Eastern Finland University of Applied Sciences (Xamk) is located in Mikkeli and it is a major employer in the city.
-Its history goes back to 1965, when Mikkeli was selected as the site for a new higher education college specializing in professional, engineering and vocational studies.
-The new polytechnic received its first intake of students in 1969.
-It was originally housed in an old Russian army barracks on the outskirts of town.
-Purpose-built accommodation has since been added, but the old buildings are still in use.
-For example, the student union is located in the "Officers' Club" building.
+A central campus of South-Eastern Finland University of Applied Sciences (Xamk) is located in Mikkeli and is a major employer in the city.
+Its history dates back to 1965, when Mikkeli was selected as the site for a new higher education college specializing in professional, engineering and vocational studies, enrolling its first class of students in 1969 while situated in an old Russian Army barracks on the outskirts of town.
+Purpose-built accommodations have since been added, but the old buildings are still in use, with the student union located in the "Officers' Club" building.
 The Polytechnic changed its name to Mikkeli University of Applied Sciences in 2006 and merged in the beginning of 2017 with Kymenlaakso University of Applied Sciences to constitute a new university: South-Eastern Finland University of Applied Sciences (Xamk).

 Several other universities also have operations in Mikkeli.
 The Mikkeli University Consortium includes units from University of Helsinki, Aalto University (formerly Helsinki School of Economics), University of Eastern Finland and Lappeenranta University of Technology.
 Aalto offers a highly ranked Bachelor of Science degree in international business, taught in English, which draws students and faculty from around the world.

 Traffic

-Mikkeli has a fast road connection to capital area Greater Helsinki through Finnish national road 5 and Finnish national road 4, which is a four lane highway.
-Mikkeli has a railway station on the Savonia railway with five trains to and from Helsinki, daily.
+Mikkeli has a fast road connection to the Helsinki metropolitan area through Finnish national road 5 and Finnish national road 4, which is a four lane highway.
+Mikkeli has a railway station on the Savo railway with five trains to and from Helsinki, daily.
 There are also bus connections to neighboring cities and municipalities and a small local bus transit network within the city limits.
 Mikkeli also has its own airport, which however has had no scheduled commercial flights since 2005.